Scramble Cobra

-is a video game developed by Genki/Pack-In-Video and published by Panasonic for the 3DO.
+is a 1995 video game developed by Genki/Pack-In-Video and published by Panasonic, released on 3DO.

 Gameplay

-Scramble Cobra is a 32-bit game in which the player pilots an assault helicopter on 10 missions, and the game features three difficulty settings.
+Scramble Cobra is a 32-bit game in which the player pilots an Bell AH-1 Cobra on 10 missions, and the game features three difficulty settings.
+The main plot of the game is about the invasion of K by the empire of R. Each mission has a time limit of 8 minutes, so if you were to complete them all in 1 try, it would take almost an hour to finish the game.

 Development and release

 Reception

 According to Famitsu, Scramble Cobra sold a total of nearly 9,000 copies in Japan.
 Next Generation reviewed the 3DO version of the game, rating it two stars out of five, and stated that "you have an overall experience that isn't even bad enough to be painful, just dull."
+Retrovideogamer rated the game 4/10, saying "Boring, shallow gameplay and poor presentation mean Scramble Cobra is one to miss."